Resources for Patients and Caregivers

 There are several great documentary series and written literature that can help you to better understand dementia: what it is, what it looks like, and what scientists are doing about it.
 There are also great novels written about individuals with dementia, and how it affected not only the main character’s life but also the lives of those closest to them.
+Below are some highly recommended videos and readings to help you through this process.
+We have also provided community resources and links to useful organizations and information.

 - Alzheimer’s Action Plan by P. Murali Doraiswamy, MD and Lisa P. Gwyther, MSW